cathylaughlin/RPiVideoSync/README.md

 (the sync subordinate, on 192.168.x.x): ./RPiVideoSync -s --ip=192.168.y.y --filename=test.mp4

-to set it up to run at reboot forever:

-'sudo crontab -e' on both machines. the line you'll type in is:
+to set it up to run at reboot forever, run 'crontab -e' on both machines. the line you'll type in is:

 @reboot sleep 10;/full/path/to/RPiVideoSync -m --ip=192.168.x.x --filename=test.mp4